bibek22/blog/content/python-how-to.md

     9.0

 As you can see, python is a built-in calculator.
 It does all the number arithmetic.
+Try it for yourself.

 ### Variables

-variables in python are:
+Variables is something that can refer to the data that you store in memory.
 1. implicitly declared.
 2. dynamically typed.